To model human linguistic prediction, make LLMs less superhuman: How LLMs are used to study human language comprehension

-An alternative to the cloze task relies on conditional probabilities derived from \textit{language models}, computational systems that define probability distributions over sequences of words.
-Early studies used $n$-gram language models, which estimate the probability of a word in a context (typically one to four preceding words) based on the number of times it occurred in this context in a corpus.
-While predictability estimates derived in this way can reliably predict human word-by-word reading \citep{mcdonaldshillcock03, bostonetal08, fossumlevy12, smithlevy13, shain19}, $n$-gram language models are too impoverished to model human linguistic prediction: the context window they consider is far shorter than the context length to which humans are sensitive \citep{fitzsimmonsdrieghe13, brothersetal20}, and the ability of these models to generalize to context that were not seen in the training corpus is very limited.
+An alternative to the cloze task relies on conditional probabilities derived from $n$-gram language models \citep{jelinek_1975_design, baker_1975_dragon}, which estimate the probability of a word in a context of a handful of preceding words (typically one to four), based on the number of times it occurred in this context in a training corpus.
+While predictability estimates derived in this way have substantial predictive value for human word-by-word reading \citep{mcdonald_2003_low, boston_2008_parsing, fossum_2012_sequential, smith_2013_effect, shain_2019_large}, $n$-gram language models are too impoverished to model human linguistic prediction: The context window they consider is far shorter than the context length to which humans are sensitive when making predictions \citep{fitzsimmons_2013_fast, brothers_2020_going}, and the ability of these models to generalize to new contexts that were not seen in the training corpus is very limited.

-Neural network language models \citep{jozefowiczetal16, gulordavaetal18, radfordetal19} address these issues to a large extent, as the probabilities they produce are determined by longer sequences of words, and they can generalize better to new contexts.
-These models were quickly adopted by cognitive scientists, who showed that predictability estimates derived from these models are often superior to those from $n$-gram models \citep{goodkindbicknell18, wilcoxetal20, merkxfrank21}.
+LLMs \citep{jozefowicz_2016_exploring, gulordava_2018_colorless, radford_2019_language}, which predict upcoming words using neural networks, address both of these issues to a large extent, as the probabilities they produce are determined by longer sequences of words, and their representations can generalize better to new contexts.
+These models were quickly adopted by cognitive scientists, who showed that predictability estimates derived from these models are superior to those from $n$-gram models \citep{goodkind_2018_predictive, wilcox_2020_predictive, merkx_2021_human}: They explained more variance in word-by-word reading times, measured as the time taken between keystrokes in an experiment where each keystroke reveals the next word \citep[self-paced reading;][]{just_1982_paradigms}, or as the duration of eye fixations on each word collected through eye tracking \citep{rayner_1998_eye}.
+A consistent finding from these earlier studies was that language models that predict the next word more accurately---i.e.~place higher probability on the word that in fact occurred next in the sentence---also yielded conditional probabilities that align more closely with human reading times.